-Over 60 percent of European and US manufacturing companies expect the next three years to onshore or re-shore part of their Asia production.
+Over 60 percent of European and US manufacturing companies expect to onshore or re-shore part of their Asia production in the next three years.
 In the majority of these cases it is about limited volumes (minority of the volume) and/or critical parts and products.
 But one out of five companies expects to repatriate even the majority of the China and Asia production capacity.
+In this video we present all the results of a survey we conducted on this subject.

 For Europe Central and Eastern Europe are favorite (particularly Czech Republic, Poland, Hungary) as new location for production in Europe, but about 50 per cent of the companies will consider Germany, the Netherlands and Belgium as well.
 For production which is expected to re-shore to North America the US itself is the leading candidate location, followed by Mexico.

-These are the main conclusions of a survey BCI Global carried out on Global Reshoring & Footprint Strategy.
-BCI Global is a leading supply chain and manufacturing footprint and location consulting firm, operating with teams and offices in Europe, North America, China and Asia.
+These are the main conclusions of a survey we carried out on Global Reshoring & Footprint Strategy.
+We are a leading supply chain and manufacturing footprint and location consulting firm, operating with teams and offices in Europe, North America, China and Asia.
 The research project was supported by Supply Chain Media, a trend watching and publishing company specialized in creating research based practical frameworks for supply chain management.

 Senior level executives of 125 companies participated in the research (70 European, 40 US and 15 Asian) active in pharma & medtech, machinery & automotive and consumer packed goods.